joshgerdes/jekyll-uno/_posts/2022-07-06-migrating-resources-between-regions-using-azure-resource-mover.md

   teaser: "/uploads/azureresourcemover_header.png"

 ---
-With over 70+ Microsoft Azure [regions](https://azure.microsoft.com/en-us/global-infrastructure/geographies/?WT.mc_id=AZ-MVP-5004796#overview " Azure geographies") across the globe and new regions popping up all the time _(for example new New Zealand North region coming in 2023)_!
+With over 70+ Microsoft Azure [regions](https://azure.microsoft.com/en-us/global-infrastructure/geographies/?WT.mc_id=AZ-MVP-5004796#overview " Azure geographies"){:target="_blank"} across the globe and new regions popping up all the time _(for example new New Zealand North region coming in 2023)_!

 Migrating resources between regions is something that you may want to consider.
-Let's look at migrating workloads between them, by using [Azure Resource Mover](https://docs.microsoft.com/en-us/azure/resource-mover/overview?WT.mc_id=AZ-MVP-5004796 "What is Azure Resource Mover?").
+Let's look at migrating workloads between them, by using [Azure Resource Mover](https://docs.microsoft.com/en-us/azure/resource-mover/overview?WT.mc_id=AZ-MVP-5004796 "What is Azure Resource Mover?"){:target="_blank"}.

 ### Overview